toucansites/website/contents/blog/articles/beta-5-migration-guide/index.md

 language: "en-US" # still available in the templates
 ```

-The locale & timezone settings are move to the configuration file.
-The base URL is now specified in the target file.
+The locale and timezone settings are now set in the configuration file under the data type settings.
+The base URL should be set in the target file.

 ## Date format updates

-Both for the pipelines & configuration, we've enhanced date management, also changed how you can configure custom date formats.
+We have improved date management in both the pipeline and the configuration settings.
+The way you set up custom date formats has also changed.

-Here's an example config file with the new input date format structure:
+Here is an example of the new input date format structure in a configuration file:

 ```yaml
 dataTypes: